 An XML-based Face Modeling Language (FML) is designed to describe the desired sequence of actions in form of a scenario.
 FML allows event handling, and also sequential or simultaneous combination of supported face states, and will be parsed to a set of MPEG-4 compatible face actions.
-Main contributions of FML are its hierarchical structure, flexibility for static and dynamic scenarios, and dedication to face animation.
-Compatibility with MPEG-4 and use XML as a base are also among the important features in the language.
-Future extensions to FML can include more complicated behaviour modeling and better coupling with MPEG-4 streams.
+Future extensions to FML can include more complicated behavior modeling and better coupling with MPEG-4 streams.

-The image-based transformations used in the video kernel are shown to be successful in creating a variety of facial states based on a minimum input images.
-Unlike 3D approaches, these transformations do not need complicated modeling and computations.
-On the other hand, compared to usual 2D approaches, they do not use a huge database of images.
+The image-based transformations used in the video kernel are shown to be successful in creating a variety of facial states based on a minimum (sometimes only one) input images.
 They can be extended to include facial textures for better results, and the system allows even a complete change of image generation methods (e.g. using a 3D model), as long as the interfaces are supported.